 Your medical provider may be a physician (MD), doctor of osteopathy (DO), nurse practitioner (NP) or physician assistant (PA).
 2. Why would my doctor or other medical provider consider sending me to a hospital?
-If you experience an injury or a serious change in condition, your medical provider may consider sending you to a hospital.
+If you experience an injury or a serious change in condition, your medical provider may recommend you go to a hospital for treatment.
 3. When would staying here be the best choice for me?